Founder

 What I believe about AI and faith

 I have written at length about where I think the industry has gone wrong in AI Companions in Faith Apps.
-The short version: AI is a tool.
+The short version: AI is a powerful technology and a tool.
 It is not a pastor.
 It is not a prophet.
 It is not a companion.
 The moment a faith app lets its AI pretend to be a person, it stops serving people and starts replacing the things that make them human.

 Good faith AI does not claim to hear, sense, feel, or perceive.
 It does not pray, prophesy, or worship.
 It refers to itself by name, not by "I," because personhood is not something software gets to fabricate.
 And in crisis, it does what good technology ought to do: it gets out of the way and points to a real human being.